 Effective : together

-The children we work with are incredible.
+The children and young people we support with are incredible.
 Despite many suffering from domestic or sexual violence and abuse, exploitation and being at risk of serious harm from themselves or others, they will find a resilience and determination to keep going, even if this means self harming as a means of coping.

 Children and young people we meet may have undergone trauma and may have been exploited, abused or neglected.
 Some have suffered physical harm and have mental health issues or are living in poverty or in fear of their safety.